|

 Night Sweats

 When a woman approaches menopause, she may have many questions about the potential symptoms, including night sweats.
-Understanding what to expect, why these symptoms occur, and how to manage them can help a woman better prepare for and manage this transitional time period.
-Read on to learn more about night sweats.
+Understanding what to expect, why these symptoms occur, and how to manage them can help a woman better prepare for this transitional period.
+Keep reading to learn more about night sweats.

 About Night Sweats

-Night sweats, medically termed "sleep hyperhidrosis," are episodes of nighttime sweating, which can range from mild to profuse.
+Night sweats, medically termed "sleep hyperhidrosis," are episodes of nighttime sweating, ranging from mild to profuse perspiration.
 Night sweats are similar to the hot flashes that can affect menopausal women during the waking hours.

 Oftentimes, night sweats can be so intense that they interrupt a woman's sleep, which can affect many aspects of her daily life.
 Common symptoms of night sweats include sudden and intense heat, irregular heartbeat, nausea, flushing, chills, and headaches.